M7 bayonet: Description

 The M7 bayonet NSN is NSN 1095-00-017-9701.
 The initial contractor was Bauer Ord Company.
 Colt (manufacturer of the M16) and Ontario Knife Company made many of the M7 bayonets for the military and continue to make and sell them commercially.
 Other manufacturers included Carl Eickhorn [for Colt], Columbus Milpar & Mfg.
-(MIL-PAR), Conetta Mfg., Frazier Mfg., General Cutlery (GEN CUT), and Imperial Knife.
-The M7 was also manufactured in Canada, West Germany, the Philippines, Singapore, Israel, South Korea and Australia.
+(MIL-PAR), Conetta Mfg., Frazier Mfg., General Cutlery (GEN CUT), Ontario Knife Company, and Imperial Knife.
+The M7 was also manufactured in Canada, West Germany, the Philippines, Singapore, Israel, South Korea, and Australia.

-The M7 has been partially replaced by the M9 bayonet in Army service, and the Marine Corps replaced it with the OKC-3S bayonet.
-The Army, Navy, and USAF still use M7s and may do so for years to come.
+Scabbards

-M8 and M8A1 Scabbard
+M8 Scabbard

 There are two variations of this scabbard, both with an olive drab fiberglass body with steel throat.
 The early version M8 scabbard only a had a belt loop and lacked the double hook that earlier bayonet scabbards had for attaching to load carrying equipment such as the M1910 Haversack.

+M8A1 Scabbard

-The improved M8A1 scabbard manufactured later in WW II has the M1910 bent wire hook.
+The improved M8A1 scabbard manufactured later in WWII has the M1910 bent wire hook.
 The scabbard throat flange is stamped "US M8" or "US M8A1" on the flat steel part along with manufacturer initials.
 Some M8 scabbards were later modified by adding the M1910 hook.
 Later M8A1 scabbards were manufactured with a modified extended tab on the web hanger to provide more clearance for the M5 bayonet which rubbed against the wider bayonet handle.
 This sheath is correct for all post-war US bayonets including the M4, M5, M6, and M7.
 It was also used with the M3 fighting knife.

 Exploded view

+Adoption

+While the United States Army officially replaced the M7 with the M9 bayonet beginning in 1985, and the United States Marine Corps replaced it with the OKC-3S bayonet beginning in 2003, on-hand stocks may continue in service for many years.